 Upper-Division Application Procedures.
 Students should write to a college academic advisor for the application form well in advance of the application deadline.
 For more information on portfolios, ask for a copy of the Portfolio Seminar brochure from a college academic advisor.
-The following dates and procedures are for students applying to 1996-97 upper-division programs.
+The following dates and procedures are for students applying to 1998-99 upper-division programs.

-Upper-Division Application Deadlines.
-April 11, 1997.
+Upper-Division Application Dead-

+lines.
+April 15, 1998.
 Portfolio and application documents are due in the school office by 5:00 P.M.
 In addition to the portfolio submittal, the Interior Design faculty conduct a half-day required design charette to measure minimum competency and understanding of the design process.
 The date is announced when the portfolio is submitted.
 Students who do not complete the charette are not considered for upperdivision admission.
+Additionally, Graphic Design requires an aptitude test in addition to a portfolio submittal.
+Application packets can be obtained from the Academic Advising office one month before the due date.

-June 6, 1997.
-If the spring 1997 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 6.
+June 5, 1998.
+If the spring 1998 semester includes transfer course work (i.e., course work taken at an institution other than ASU), a student must submit his or her transcripts to the school no later than June 5.
 These transcripts may be unofficial copies.
 A second set of official transcripts must be sent to the university Undergraduate Admissions office.
 Application is not complete until the university receives official transcripts for transfer course work.
 For those transfer students whose academic term ends in June rather than May, this deadline may be extended upon the written request of the applicant.

-July 1, 1997.
+July 1, 1998.
 Acceptance notices are mailed no later than July 1.